- Written by Dr.Mehmet Demircioglu

 For some patients, especially those with more advanced loss, the benefit will be marginal.
 PRP may slightly support the environment around weakened follicles, but it will not change the fundamental reality of the case.

-What it does not deserve is exaggerated marketing, fear-based selling, or being used as a hidden cost tactic after a patient has already been drawn in by a cheap package price.
+What it does not deserve is exaggerated marketing, selling through fear, or being used as a hidden cost tactic after a patient has already been drawn in by a cheap package price.

-In hair restoration, I always prefer the same principle, diagnosis first, realistic expectations always, and no treatment should be made to sound bigger than it truly is.
+In hair restoration, I keep the same principle in mind.
+Diagnosis first, realistic expectations always, and no treatment should be made to sound bigger than it truly is.